nettles-jarrod/Flipper/README.md

 ```

 The ```$split``` parameter might be confusing at first.
-Flipper operates on your dataset, not on your objects.
+Flipper operates on your data, not on your objects.
 In our previous example, we've specified that we would like two different classes to be created and filled with data.
 With the split parameter, we're telling Flipper where to stop filling the first object and to start filling the second.
 You will typically need to specify a split for each additional object that you request.

 Features